nafkhanzam/web-zola/content/authors/_index.md

 +++
 title = "Authors"
-description = "The authurs of the blog articles." date = 2021-04-01T08:00:00+00:00 updated = 2021-04-01T08:00:00+00:00
+description = "The authors of the blog articles." date = 2021-04-01T08:00:00+00:00 updated = 2021-04-01T08:00:00+00:00
 draft = false